dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1285: Pursuing equity enhances societal opportunities.
+### T1285: Wealth should come from hard work and ethical actions.

 |Support|
 |---|